- Improve productivity

 - Energy that could be directed toward learning and skills improvement

-- Issues that fall through the cracks
+- Issues and projects that fall through the cracks

 - Knowledge and fixes that are not shared with the team

 Ultimately, all these inefficiencies cost your company money and your well-earned reputation.